Lucid SPAC: Everything you need to know about Lucid

 - Vice President of People: Michael Carter

-Lucid’s de facto flotation, agreed in February 2021, took the form of a merger with a SPAC, or Special Purpose Acquisition Company, entitled Churchill Capital IV Corp (CCIV).
-The latter company exists solely as a vehicle to raise capital through IPO in order to merge with Lucid.
+Lucid’s flotation, which took place on July 26, 2021, took the form of a merger with a SPAC, or Special Purpose Acquisition Company, entitled Churchill Capital IV Corp (CCIV).

-The transaction will involve CCIV contributing $2.1 billion in cash, as well as a new round of funding from various other parties including BlackRock and yet more cash from the Saudi Public Investment Fund.
+The transaction involved CCIV contributing $2.1 billion in cash, as well as a new round of funding from various other parties including BlackRock and yet more cash from the Saudi Public Investment Fund.
+The merger gave the combined company a pro-forma equity value of $24 billion.

 Take a look at some of the other top IPOs for 2021.